 Wear non-restrictive athletic clothing, like a t-shirt, yoga pants, or gym shorts without pockets.
-Bring a water bottle.
-We recommend you wear a mouth guard (see mouthguards on Amazon) to protect your teeth during training.
+We recommend you wear a mouth guard to protect your teeth during training.
 For footwear, barefoot training is the norm; alternatively you can wear wrestling shoes or clean socks.
+We recommend that you bring a pair of slip-on shoes to wear when you are off the mats.

 Rolling, also known as sparring or grappling, is a free flowing practice of jiu-jitsu techniques against a resisting training partner.
 It’s like wrestling and playing chess combined.